 Your doctor or cancer specialist nurse will explain the different treatments and their side effects.
 They will also talk to you about things to consider when making treatment decisions.

-Your treatment you have will depend on a number of things, including:
+The treatment you have will depend on:

-- the stage of your lymphoma
+- the type and stage of the lymphoma

 - your general health

 - your preferences.

 You may have some treatments as part of a clinical trial.

 People often have many different feelings when they finish lymphoma treatment.
 You may feel relieved that treatment has finished, but worried about what will happen in the future.